1 The five laws that matter

 - Children and special-category data get heightened protection

-For employers, the practical takeaway: tighten your consent process now.
+Practical takeaway: tighten your consent process now.
 Add a separate, granular consent for each monitoring capability (screen recording, keystroke logging, USB tracking, DLP) rather than a single blanket consent.
 Headx ships per-capability consent flags out of the box.

-Indian Contract Act + Constitutional privacy
+5 Indian Contract Act + Constitutional privacy

 Indian Contract Act 1872: the employment contract is the standard vehicle for monitoring consent.
 A clear, conspicuous clause that the employee signs creates contractual permission to monitor company-owned IT resources.
 Indian courts have repeatedly upheld these clauses when written clearly.